 The Academy's official policy is that "there is no photography inside the Dolby theater at any time," but it's unclear if Cullinan is covered by that policy.

-Although, according to People, Cullinan was actually asked not to tweet or use social media during the show.
+, Cullinan was actually asked not to tweet or use social media during the show.
 "He was fine to tweet before he arrived at the red carpet, but once he was under the auspices of the Oscar night job, that was to be his only focus," a source tells the magazine.
 "Tweeting right before the Best Picture category was announced was not something that should have happened."

 ET spoke to Cullinan on Sunday, when he reinforced his and fellow partner Martha Ruiz's important role during the night.
 "We stand backstage and we hand the envelope to the presenter right before they walk out," he said.